2011–12 curling season: WCT Money List

+The Dominion MA Cup

-The Dominion MA CupThe Dominion MA Cup presented by TSN was contested in the 2011–12 season.
+The Dominion MA Cup presented by TSN was contested in the 2011–12 season.
 The Cup was awarded to the Canadian Curling Association Member Association (MA) who has had the most success during the season in CCA-sanctioned events.
 Events include the Canadian mixed championship, men's and women's juniors championships, the Scotties, the Brier, the men's and women's senior championships and the national wheelchair championship.
 Points were awarded based on placement in each of the events, with the top association receiving 14 points, then the 2nd place team with 13, etc.

 Alberta won the second Dominion MA Cup, finishing first in five of the eight events, including the Scotties, and finishing second in the other three events, including the Brier.
 Alberta also defended its title from last year, when they tied with Saskatchewan.
 Saskatchewan finished in fourth place with two first-place finishes, while last year's runner-up Manitoba finished in a close third, losing second place to Ontario, which had one first-place finish.